What is ambulatory phlebectomy?

 What are the benefits of ambulatory phlebectomy over other procedures?

-When compared to ligation and stripping surgery, the procedure is safer and involves a shorter recovery time.
+Ambulatory phlebectomy has a short recovery time, especially when compared to surgical treatments, and has been known for its low rate of recurrence of varicose veins.
 Sometimes, however, ambulatory phlebectomy is performed at the same time as other surgical or non-surgical procedures.
 In this case, recovery from the combination of procedures can take longer.
-Still, ambulatory phlebectomy can be performed alone and has been known for its low rate or recurrence of varicose veins.

 How is ambulatory phlebectomy performed?

-Once the entire area to be treated has been numbed, tiny incisions or needle pokes are made over the veins, which can then be pulled out in sections using special vein hooks.
-The incisions for ambulatory phlebectomy procedures are so small they don't require stitches — if anything is even needed, they're closed with thin adhesive strips.
-When all the targeted veins on one leg have been completely removed, absorbent pads are placed next to the skin and the leg is wrapped tightly in a compression bandage.
+Once the treatment area is numb, tiny incisions or needle pokes are made over your varicose veins, and they are pulled out in sections using special vein hooks.
+When all the targeted veins have been completely removed, absorbent pads are placed over the incisions and your leg is wrapped tightly in a compression bandage.
+The incisions that were made are so small that they don't require stitches.

-The compression bandage is an important part of ambulatory phlebectomy and must be worn for 24 to 48 hours.
-Someone else will have to drive the patient home, but it's important to get up and walk around soon and often, since the contraction of surrounding muscles help to rid the treated areas of excess fluid, reduce the risk of blood clots, and contributes to the healing process.
+You'll have to wear a compression bandage for 24 to 48 hours.
+It's important to get up and walk around, since the contraction of surrounding muscles helps to rid the treated areas of excess fluid, reduces the risk of blood clots, and contributes to the healing process.

 Your doctor will usually remove the bandage and check the incisions a day or two after your procedure.
-Once the bandage is removed, you will wear compression hose for one to three weeks as your legs completely heal.
-With a minimally invasive ambulatory phlebectomy, most patients are back to work within a day or so.
-But for the first few weeks, you should avoid prolonged standing, heavy lifting, and aerobic exercise involving the legs.
+Once the bandage is removed, you will wear compression hose for one to three weeks.
+Most people can return to work within a day or so.
+But for the first few weeks, you should avoid prolonged standing, heavy lifting, and aerobic exercise involving your legs.

 What are the risks associated with ambulatory phlebectomy?